mvolkmann/blog/src/zig.md

 ## CONTINUE CLEANUP OF EVERYTHING BELOW HERE!

-Learn about async/await.

-- comptime blocks run at compile time; takes the place of preprocessor directives and macros
-- comptime variables are initialized at compile time
-- `zig cc` is an alternate C/C++ compiler
-  - can build a platform-specific executable for the current platform
-  - can build an executable for a specified platform
-  - can find bugs that standard C/C++ compilers do not

 See zig-arena-allocator.jpg in Downloads.
 See zig-error-with-associated-data.jpg in Downloads.
 See zig-struct-with-method.png in Downloads.
 See zig-struct-with-method-calling-2-ways.png in Downloads.
 See zig-generics.jpg in Downloads.
 See zip-enum-and-associated-data.jpg in Downloads.

-Demonstrate calling your own C and C++ code from Zig.
+- demonstrate calling your own C and C++ code from Zig
-No support for interfaces.
-Can transpile Zig to C.

-Type Coercion and Casting

-- Add detail on this!
+- add details on type coercion and casting
+- learn about using multiple threads
+- learn about async/await

 Memory Management